Inclusive Teaching

-As a recipient of a six year Howard Hughes Medical Institute (HHMI) Inclusive Excellence grant to resource inclusive teaching initiatives on campus, UO looks forward to an increased capacity to support inclusive teaching.
-Sign up to stay updated on Inclusive Teaching at UO projects!
+As a recipient of a grant to resource inclusive and effective teaching initiatives on campus, UO looks forward to an increased capacity to support inclusive and excellent teaching.

 Inclusive Teaching at UO